 OROPHARYNGEAL AIRWAY (OPA)

-- Only use an OPA in unresponsive patients with NO cough or gag reflex.
+- Only use an OPA in unresponsive individuals with NO cough or gag reflex.
 Otherwise, an OPA may stimulate vomiting, laryngeal spasm, or aspiration.

-- A NPA can be used in conscious patient with intact cough and gag reflex.
-However, use carefully in patient with facial trauma because of risk of displacement.
+- An NPA can be used in conscious individuals with intact cough and gag reflex.
+However, use carefully in individuals with facial trauma due to the risk of displacement.

-- Remember, the patient is not receiving 100% oxygen while suctioning.
+- Keep in mind that the individual is not receiving 100% oxygen while suctioning.
 Interrupt suctioning and administer oxygen if any deterioration in clinical picture is observed during suctioning.